SimpliRF/gnuradio_llm/README.md

 # GNU Radio Large Language Model (LLM)

-This repository contains an LLM specifically tuned for generating and controlling GNU Radio flowgraphs.
-Utilizing Mistral 7B as a foundation model, this project provides a pipeline for quickly adding examples and re-tune the model using LoRa (Low-Rank Adaption of LLMs).
+This project provides an LLM pipeline for quickly adding examples and re-tune the foundation model of choice using LoRA (Low-Rank Adaption of LLMs).

+The project also includes a dataset logger for GNU Radio Companion (GRC) for emitting history-style training examples.

 **NOTE**: This project is not affiliated with or sponsored by any of the official GNU Radio organizations.

-## Dependencies

-* Python [>=3.12]
-* GNU Radio [>=3.10]

 ## Building (Linux)